Please be ready with your application reference number starting with 'P'. For example P1234567

 A Mandatory 12 months disqualification period.
 For subsequent offences, the court will order a further disqualification period between 1 and 3 years.

-These offences are "criminal" enough, and getting subsequent convictions in these offences will be impacting your national criminal history check records.
+These offences are "criminal" enough, and getting subsequent convictions in these offences will be impacting your national Nationally Coordinated Criminal History Check records.
 The Magistrate Court imposes the strictest of punishments on repeat offenders for this category, especially if the period between convictions is not far apart.
 The recommended punishments are;

 Fines of 20 penalty units